developer-unknown/Developer-unknown.github.io/README.md

 ## HTML Tutorial

 Welcome to the HTML programming tutorial.
 After this article, you will be a pro at HTML.
-So let's start!
+So let's start.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### First of all, what is HTML?